 But let us suppose that a movement such as opposition to Bible schools and individual cups does lose significantly in numbers.
 Is this evidence that the position is wrong?
 We think not.
 The fact that there are still hundreds of Baptist churches in existence does not mean that pure gospel preaching has failed by any means.
 The truth is not popular, and according to Paul in 1 Cor.
 1:18-31 will never be.
 An abundance of scriptures could be produced that prove there is no safety in numbers, and that eventually more will be lost than saved.
 It may prove that the people who hold the position are not working as they should, or that they are failing to accomplish their purpose in the world, but it does not prove that they are wrong in the thing they oppose, and it is foolish to assume such.
-Much more could be said, and the Lord willing, will be next month as we look at the theme, "ARE HOBBIES REALLY me and thee, and between my herdmen and thy herdmen; for we be brethren."
-Today it might be necessary that brethren sometimes work in different places in order to maintain peace.
-And if this is necessary we should be willing to do this rather than disturb the peace.
-Paul says in Rom.
-12:18, "If it be possible, as much as lieth in you, live peacebly with all men."
-The word "you" bears emphasis, and this indicates that the believer is to see that he himself is not responsible for breaking the peace.
-THE RESPONSIBILITY FOR DIS-CORD MUST NEVER LIE AT OUR DOOR.
-"Over others conduct we have no control; but the initiative in disturbing the peace is never to lie with the Christian."
-Heb.
-12:14: "Follow peace with all men."
-"Follow" means to pursue earnestly, not merely moving in a certain direction, but earnestly pursuing the object mentioned.
-It is used of one who in a race runs swiftly to reach the goal.
-Read also 2 Cor.
-13:11.
+Much more could be said, and the Lord willing, will be next month as we look at the theme.
+"ARE HOBBIES REALLY DIVISIVE?"